 Skip to Content

-The annual free OC Moon festival celebration will take place on Sunday, October 1, 2023 on the Freedom Hall Lawn at Mile Square Park.
-This free, family-friendly festival will feature food vendors, face painting, balloon animals, live entertainment, children’s activities, and free moon cakes and lanterns for kids.
+The annual OC Moon festival celebration will take place Sunday, October 1, 2023 on the Freedom Hall Lawn at Mile Square Park.
+This free, family-friendly festival features food vendors, face painting, balloon animals, live entertainment, children’s activities, and free moon cakes and lanterns for kids.

-The annual Moon Festival, also known as Mid-Autumn Festival, is a traditional celebration dating back thousands of years and marks an important cultural event for Orange County’s East Asian-American communities including Vietnamese and Chinese.
+The annual Moon Festival is also known as Mid-Autumn Festival.
+This traditional celebration dates back thousands of years and marks an important cultural event for Orange County’s East Asian-American communities including Vietnamese and Chinese.

 Traditionally the festival is celebrated on the 15th day of the eighth month in the lunar calendar.
 The 2023 Mid-Autumn Festival (Moon Festival) falls on Friday, September 29 while the OC Moon Festival will celebrate this occasion on Sunday, October 1.